apache/bloodhound/installer/README.rst

    * the database will be on localhost (default port)
    * db user is user; db user's password is pass; database name is dbname

+A current specific difference from using bloodhound_setup.py to provide the initial configuration is that the bloodhound.htdigest and base.ini are in the bloodhound/environments directory instead of bloodhound/environments/main.

 +---------------------+-------------------------------------------------+----------------------------------------+
 | Step Description    | Common Steps                                    | Optional (recommended) Steps           |
 +=====================+=================================================+========================================+